 The Public Improvement District Act, of the Texas Local Government Code, Chapter 372 (the Act), allows a city to create a hotel-public improvement district (hotel-PID) and to collect assessments from Qualifying hotel property owners.
 On June 13, 2012, the Dallas City Council established a hotel-PID named the Dallas Tourism Public Improvement District (the District).
-The District's boundaries are non-contiguous and include designated Qualifying hotel properties, as approved by City Council when the District was renewed on August 10, 2016 via Resolution No. 16-1250 and expanded on March 25, 2020 via Resolution No. 20-0520.
+The District's boundaries are non-contiguous and include designated Qualifying hotel properties, as approved by City Council when the District was renewed on August 10, 2016, by Resolution No. 16-1250 and expanded on March 25, 2020. by Resolution No. 20-0520 and on June 8, 2022, by Resolution No. 22-0897.
 Qualifying hotel property owners recover the District assessment from hotel guests at a rate of two percent (2%) of the price of the room nights sold and remit this assessment monthly to the City.
 The City Controller's Office then forwards the District assessment collections, less an administrative fee retained by the City, to the Dallas Tourism Public Improvement District Corporation (DTPIDC), the District's management entity.

-During its regular session, the 87th Texas Legislature enacted Senate Bill 804, which amended Section 372.0121 of the Act to allow the City to add and levy new hotel properties to the boundary of an existing hotel-PID with the property owner's consent if the petition threshold is met.
-State law requires signed petitions from owners of at least 60% of the appraised value of real property liable for assessment and/or at least 60% of the land area of real property or 60% of the record owners liable for assessment (e.g., petition threshold).
+During its regular session, the 87th Texas Legislature enacted Senate Bill 804, which amended

+Section 372.0121 of the Act to allow the City to add and levy new hotel properties to the boundary of an existing hotel-PID with the property owner's consent if the petition threshold is met.
+State law requires signed petitions from owners of at least 60% of the appraised value of real property liable for assessment and at least 60% of the land area of real property or 60% of the record owners liable for assessment (e.g., petition threshold).

-In accordance with Senate Bill 804, on February 15, 2022, VisitDallas submitted consent forms signed on behalf of 6 hotel owners seeking inclusion in the District.
-City staff reviewed the consent forms and verified that owners of record of Qualifying hotels representing 84.0% of the appraised value and 62.8% of the land area of real property, District liable for assessment have signed the petition or consent form, thereby exceeding the minimum expansion requirements set forth in the Act.
+In accordance with the Act, on February 1, 2023, VisitDallas submitted consent forms signed on behalf of two hotel owners seeking inclusion in the District.
+City staff reviewed the consent forms and verified that owners of record of Qualifying hotels representing more than 84.1% of the appraised value and 63.6% of the land area of real property in the District liable for assessment have signed the petition or consent form, thereby exceeding the minimum expansion requirements set forth in the Act.

-On May 11, 2022, City Council authorized holding a public hearing to provide a reasonable opportunity for any interested person to speak for or against the District expansion and at the close of the hearing, consider a resolution to approve the District expansion.
+On April 26, 2023, the City Council authorized holding a public hearing to provide a reasonable opportunity for any interested person to speak for or against the District expansion and at the close of the hearing, consider a resolution to approve the District expansion.
 Notice of the public hearing was published in the Dallas Morning News, a newspaper of general circulation in the City, and mailings were sent to property owners of record in the District.
-No later than seven (7) days after City Council authorizes the District's expansion, City staff will file a copy of the authorizing resolution with the Dallas County Clerk's Office in accordance with Section 372.010 of the Act.
+No later than seven days after the City Council authorizes the District's expansion, City staff will file a copy of the authorizing resolution with the Dallas County Clerk's Office in accordance with Section 372.010 of the Act.

 No changes will be made to the original Service Plan budget approved by City Council and the original hotels in 2016.
-Although adding new hotels to the DTPID may increase DTPID's assessment revenues, the total revenue that the DTPID can utilize is limited to the original revenue projections in the DTPID's service plan budget (capped at \$292.7 million assessment collections over 13-year DTPID term spanning October 2016 to September 2029).
-If, as a result of adding six hotels to the DTPID boundary, the DTPID's collections are expected to exceed the projected DTPID term revenue total, the DTPID would need to apply for an early renewal through a new petition and City Council approval process.
+Although adding new hotels to the Dallas Tourism Public Improvement District (DTPID) may increase DTPID's assessment revenues, the total revenue that the DTPID can utilize is limited to the original revenue projections in the DTPID's service plan budget (capped at \$292.7 million assessment collections over 13-year DTPID term spanning October 2016 to September 2029).
+If, as a result of adding two hotels to the DTPID boundary, the DTPID's collections are expected to exceed the projected DTPID term revenue total, the DTPID would need to apply for an early renewal through a new petition and the City Council approval process.